The Rave/Eagles Club: The Eagles Ballroom

 The Jonas Brothers performed their first major concert as a headliner here, and filmed portions of the show to use in the music video for their top ten single "When You Look Me In the Eyes."

-Jason Mraz also filmed an entire live DVD here, called Tonight, Not Again: Jason Mraz Live at the Eagles Ballroom.
+Jason Mraz also filmed a live DVD here, called Tonight, Not Again: Jason Mraz Live at the Eagles Ballroom.

 The music video for CKY's song Close Yet Far was shot at The Rave.

 Certain interview clips from All Time Low's 2010 DVD, Straight to DVD were filmed on the roof of the building.

 The Rave hosted ECW events in 2000 such as Hardcore Heaven in May and various ECW on TNN episodes.

 The Rave Eagles Grand Ballroom currently hosts Milwaukee based combat sports promotions North American Fighting Championship (NAFC) MMA & Knockout Kings Kickboxing.

 The Rave Hall

 The Rave Hall on the main level is a large concert-style venue, second in size only to the Eagles Ballroom above it.
 Most national touring artists that visit Milwaukee have played here, including John Mayer, Sevendust, GWAR, Regina Spektor, moe., Tiësto, Seaway, Chiodos and Bob Weir.